Lunchbox7985/Portal-Gun/README.md

 14. these are for the base of the "fingers". in the game there were 3 red lights at the base as well and another 3 at the first joint. i opted for just the 3 for simplicity.
 15. this is not exactly a power hog, so any wires should do fine.
 16. with the exact parts listed above, minus the neopixel ring (i was originally going to just use 2 jewels), and only a single 8 ohm speaker hooked to the amp, with the amp at full volume i registered a little over an amp of current. i plan on running the 2 4-ohm speakers on each channel which will increase the current draw (i plan on testing it once i get it put together completely.) i have a battery which can supply 2 amps per usb, and a total of 3.2. if i notice power issues, i may hook the amp power to its own usb cord. i will try to remember to update this once i am done.
+17. i used a "bubble rod" so the lights were a little more visable in it.
+20mm or .8 inch should work, these seem to come and go. every time i come back to order one again its unavailable and i have to find another seller. check amazon or ebay.
+18. i had a hard time finding the metric size the original designer had used as i am in the states, he had used 60mm which is about 2.3 inch. i made the hole big enough to fit the 2.5 inch pipe i found from home depot (and it was a tight fit.)

 Power: